DarkressX/pic16f84-sim/README.md

 # pic16f84-sim

-FSR = File select register
+FSR = File select register > is a pointer:

+Addressing INDF actually addresses the register whose address is contained in the FSR register

 SFR = Special function register